P1107Y/Travel-Planner/README.md

 Users also have the option to save the plan for future reference.

 Enjoy planning your travels with the Travel Planner application!

-## 6. Submission

-To submit your machine problem, commit and push your code to the "main" branch in your private GitHub repository shared with us.
-You can make as many commits and pushes as needed; we will assess the most recent version of your code pushed before the deadline.

-Note that you may NOT apply late days to this machine problem.
-If you do not submit your code before the deadline, you will receive a zero for the assignment.